 Yes!!
 If there is a cheese that looks great on a grill, it is Halloumi.

-Brush the cheese with a bit of olive oil and throw it on the grill for a couple of minutes on each side and you will have yourself a mouthwatering cheese that can be eaten on its own, with cucumber and tomato salad or with fresh fruits, such as melons or berries.
+Brush the cheese with a bit of olive oil and throw it on the grill for a couple of minutes on each side.
+The results is a mouthwatering cheese that can be eaten as is, with cucumber and tomato salad or with fresh fruits, such as melons or berries.

 Is Halloumi Cheese Good with Salads

-You only need few simple ingredients for this super easy recipe: one Halloumi cheese block, arugula, watermelon, lime juice, extra virgin olive and balsamic reduction.
+You only need few simple ingredients for this super easy recipe: one Halloumi cheese block, some arugula and watermelon slices.
+For the dressing you will need some lime juice, good extra virgin olive and balsamic reduction (optional).

 How to Make Grilled Halloumi Salad

-Pat dry your Halloumi cheese with a paper towel and cut it into 7 to 8 (1-inch thick) equal size cubes.
+First, pat dry your Halloumi cheese with a kitchen paper towel and cut it into 7 to 8 (1-inch thick) equal size cubes.

 Cut your watermelon to similar size cubes and set them aside.